 - 1. Two CJA Panel Committees will be established by the Court in consultation with the CJA Supervising Attorney and the Federal Defenders' Executive Director to assist the Court in the selection, oversight, and management of CJA Panel members.
 One committee will be established to serve the Spokane Court ("Northern Division"), and a second committee will be established to serve the courts in Yakima and Richland ("Southern Division").
 The CJA Panel Committees may establish subcommittees that include non-members to address specific CJA-related issues such as recruiting panel members, training, mentoring, reviewing complaints, and reviewing voucher reductions.
 The composition of the CJA Panel Committees shall be approved by the District Judges.
 For ease of reference herein, the committees will be referred to in the singular, as the "Panel Committee."
 Activities and actions set forth in this Plan refer to the relevant Panel Committee in either the Northern Division or the Southern Division. - 2.
-At a minimum, the CJA Panel Committees must each consist of: - a. at least one judicial officer; - the Federal Defenders' Executive Director (or delegate approved by the Chief Judge), who will be a permanent member of the CJA Panel Committee; - c. the district's current PADR (or delegate approved by the Chief Judge), who will be a permanent member of the CJA Panel Committee; - d. the district's CJA Supervising Attorney, who will be a permanent member of the CJA Panel Committee; and - e. three CJA Panel members from the respective Panels serving Spokane and Yakima/Richland.

-- 3. Except for the judicial officers, Federal Defenders' Executive Director, PADR, and CJA Supervising Attorney, members will serve for 3 years and may be extended for one additional 3-year term.
+At a minimum, the CJA Panel Committees must each consist of: - a. at least one judicial officer; - b. the Federal Defenders' Executive Director (or delegate approved by the Chief Judge), who will be a permanent member of the CJA Panel Committee; - the district's current PADR (or delegate approved by the Chief Judge), who will be a permanent member of the CJA Panel Committee; - d. the district's CJA Supervising Attorney, who will be a permanent member of the CJA Panel Committee; and - e. three CJA Panel members from the respective Panels serving Spokane and Yakima/Richland. - 3.
+Except for the judicial officers, Federal Defenders' Executive Director, PADR, and CJA Supervising Attorney, members will serve for 3 years and may be extended for one additional 3-year term.
 Terms will be staggered to ensure continuity on the CJA Panel Committee and rotation of members.
-Vacancies will be filled upon recommendation of the remaining committee members and approval of the Chief District Judge, who shall consult with the District Judges.
-The court should make a diligent effort to ensure that the composition of the CJA Panel Committee reflects the racial, ethnic, gender, and geographic diversity of the district - 4.
+Vacancies will be filled upon recommendation of the remaining committee members and approval of the Chief District Judge, who shall consult with the District Judges. - 4.
 The CJA Panel Committee will meet at least once per year and at any time the Court or three or more committee members ask the committee to consider a CJA-related issue.
 The Northern Division and Southern Division Panel Committees will meet at least once per year in a joint session.
-Decisions of the Committee will be by simple majority vote. - 5.
-Recusal. - a.
+Decisions of the Committee will be by simple majority vote.

+Recusal.

+- a.
 A member of the CJA Panel Committee ("committee member") must recuse himself or herself from all participation in the consideration of a matter concerning a Panel member and must refrain from attempting to influence others with respect to such consideration when the committee member is aware of a personal conflict of interest. - b.
 In the event that a committee member does not voluntarily recuse himself or herself, the committee must, upon becoming aware of factors that may indicate a potential conflict of interest, initiate an inquiry and determine whether the committee member should be recused.
 Any resulting determination by the committee on recusal is final and binding.